jentery/dh150/index.md

 * **Beyond (epic)**: privileges pointing to audio, image, and/or text found elsewhere; the story is part of and refers to something larger; epic is common in *sagas, encyclopedic fiction, and historical fiction*
 * **To (address)**: privileges interpellation (hey you!) or identification (it me!) via components of audio, image, and/or text; address is common in *simulation and coming-of-age fiction*

-These aren't recipes for genres, and this isn't an exercise in totalization (as if one list could capture all the things).
+These aren't recipes for genres, and this isn't an exercise in totalization (as if one list could capture everything about genre).
 It's simply a starting point for approaching media in fiction through an apparatus.
 I return to the notion of genre later in this course.
-For now, I'll repeat here my definition of it: "genre: when fiction congeals into recognizable conventions accompanied by audience expectations; may become someone's preferred way of reading."
+For now, I'll repeat here my definition of it: "genre: when fiction congeals into recognizable conventions accompanied by audience expectations; may become someone's preferred way of engaging fiction."
 The apparatus of media, or how they're measured, shapes these conventions and expectations.

 ### Audio and Fiction